Carcosa Seri Negara: Hotel

-Soon after the acquisition of the estate, the Malaysian government proceeded to repurpose the estate into a hotel, which opened in 1989, by leasing the estate to hospitality companies: first to Malaysia-based Landmark Hotels and Realty from 1989 to 2010 and then to Saujana Hotels & Resorts (the hospitality subsidiary of Malaysia-based Peremba Group) from 2010 to 2016.
-From 2004 to 2010, Singapore-based General Hotel Management managed day-to-day operations.
+Soon after the acquisition of the estate, the Malaysian government proceeded to repurpose the estate into a hotel, which opened in 1989, by leasing the estate to hospitality companies: first to Malaysia-based Landmark Hotels and Realty from 1989 to 2010 and then to Saujana Hotels & Resorts from 2010 to 2016.
+From 2004 to 2010, a Singapore-based company managed the day-to-day operations.
 The lease was set for a renewable 10-year term.

 Carcosa and the Guest's Palace both served as hotels, with the latter rebranded as Seri Negara.
 Marketed as a luxurious heritage boutique hotel, much of the mansions' colonial architecture and interior designs were preserved, carefully adapted, and complemented with colonial-themed hotel service.
 In its inaugural year as a hotel, Carcosa Seri Negara served as the temporary official residence for Queen Elizabeth II and Prince Philip when the 1989 Commonwealth Heads of Government Meeting was held in Kuala Lumpur.
 By 2000, Carcosa was subdivided into seven suites, and Seri Negara held six more, each with a personal butler.